djdd01/Ecom-Warranty/README.md

 yarn deploy <br />
 yarn start <br />

+Make sure to add ether to wallet using faucet before creating NFT. <br />
 In case the application is stuck on "uploading to nft.storage" <br />
 go to https://nft.storage/login/ and create an API key <br />
 replace NFT_STORAGE_KEY in packages/react-app/src/constants.js with the API key <br />